RPizzatto/projects/README.md

 # CS50 Web Projects

-This repository contains my solutions to the projects from Harvard's **CS50’s Web Programming with Python and JavaScript** course.
-Each project demonstrates a specific set of web development skills, including Django, front-end development, and handling APIs.
+This repository contains a sample of my projects, including the solutions from Harvard's CS50’s Web Programming with Python and JavaScript course.
+Each project demonstrates a specific set of web development skills, including back-end and front-end development, as well as handling APIs.

 ## Projects